naughtius-maximus-8492/wireguard-tunnel-forwarding/README.md

 cat privatekey publickey
 ```

 Once these are generated the server and peer, add the keys to the files in `wg-configs/` as the tunnel install script copies these in.
 You will need to edit the `PrivateKey` & `PublicKey` fields in both `wg-server.conf` and `wg-peer.conf` with the keys we generated above.

+### Endpoint/Public IP
-You will also need to add the public IP address of the wireguard server to `Endpoint` in `wg-peer.conf`
+In your peer config, you need to supply the public IP of the wireguard server host.
+This can be obtained using `curl ifconfig.io` or in your panel if you're using a managed VPS hosting service.

 ### Command Examples
 ```
 # Wireguard Server
-root@server-test:~# wg genkey | tee privatekey | wg pubkey > publickey
+root@wireguard-server-host:~# wg genkey | tee privatekey | wg pubkey > publickey
-root@server-test:~# cat privatekey publickey 2BBeRRCv58BejMPUdvzbPaMrdr9ept+Dg4+Z+WAIZmI= # Server Private Key
+root@wireguard-server-host:~# cat privatekey publickey 2BBeRRCv58BejMPUdvzbPaMrdr9ept+Dg4+Z+WAIZmI= # Server Private Key
 4XESbxb9z4voktNn4Kmlow3+rYvTDgaqFDrOEQCxfzk= # Server Public Key
-root@server-test:~# curl ifconfig.io
+root@wireguard-server-host:~# curl ifconfig.io
 192.123.4.56                                 # Server Public IP

 # Wireguard Peer
-root@peer-test:~# wg genkey | tee privatekey | wg pubkey > publickey
+root@wireguard-peer-host:~# wg genkey | tee privatekey | wg pubkey > publickey
-root@peer-test:~# cat privatekey publickey CLjWcDLrQWF4MWAbcnA1FCxMyyxIfTYgETZX2T0svUs= # Peer Private Key
+root@wireguard-peer-host:~# cat privatekey publickey CLjWcDLrQWF4MWAbcnA1FCxMyyxIfTYgETZX2T0svUs= # Peer Private Key
 Fh22Wyq60USJ87cKG37sqwdNe5k0YLSMlDiKDpJdKGU= # Peer Public Key
 ```